Help us make a difference

-While CMS Final Rule 2007 requires living donors to be given informed consent, it provides almost complete discretion to transplant centers regarding what information is included and how.
-OPTN, meanwhile, has never developed national standards for living donor evaluation, selection, treatment or follow-up, allowing each transplant center to make up their own policies.
+1. While CMS Final Rule 2007 requires living donors to be given informed consent, it provides almost complete discretion to transplant centers regarding what information is included and how.

 Housawi's international survey of 203 transplant practitioners in 2007 revealed that:

 Only approximately 30% of practitioners discuss long-term risks of premature cardiovascular disease or death with potential kidney donors.

 The authors of the study admit "There is often a discrepancy between what busy physicians say they do, and what they actually do in real practice, with self-reported results more likely to describe model behavior.
 Thus, the proportion of practitioners who do not discuss long-term medical risks with potential kidney donors may be even higher than reported here, increasing variability amongst the transplant centers."(80)

 2. Some transplant centers choose to present information in a skewed fashion: "We've never lost a living donor" instead of the more factual "Between 2000 and 2009, UNOS data reveals that 2.3 living kidney donors die each year within 90 days of surgery in the US".